 Expat mothers and fathers moving to the Spanish capital can take comfort in the warm-natured approach Spanish residents have towards children in Madrid.

-The city has an even warmer child-friendly climate.
-Long spells of sunny skies and dry seasons make for enjoyable outdoor playdates and easy activity planning for the cost-conscious.
+The city's climate also makes for great family outings.
+Long spells of sunny skies and dry seasons are perfect for enjoyable outdoor playdates and easy activity planning for the cost-conscious.

 Education and schools in Madrid

 Madrid is not short of private international schools and houses German, French, English and even Swedish schools.
 Parents who would prefer to integrate their children into a Spanish public school will, on the other hand, have to come to grips with the points system used for applications.

 The Ministry of Education also introduced a bilingual programme a few years ago and some Spanish schools now operate as bilingual schools.
 In principle, bilingual schools offer a few more hours of English a week and the bilingual teacher is responsible for teaching English language, art, science, arts and crafts, and physical education while other subjects are taught in Spanish.
 This is not always the case, however, as many of the teachers in these schools do not speak English fluently and classes are therefore either taught mainly in Spanish or in broken English.

 Expats who have children younger than three years of age may wish to take them along to one of the English-speaking playgroups in Madrid.
 These playgroups are usually formed by international and Spanish parents wanting to introduce their little ones to English at an early age.
 These are great places to start meeting other international residents, swapping advice and making friends.